knstntn-bv/product-notebook/docs/board-page.md

 3. Confirm deletion in the alert dialog
 4. Feature is permanently removed

+### Exporting Features

+Features can be exported to Markdown (.md) files for documentation, sharing, or backup purposes.

+**Export Process:**
+1. Open the feature editing dialog
+2. Click the "Export to .md" button in the dialog footer
+3. A Markdown file is automatically generated and downloaded

+**Export Details:**
+- **File Name**: Composed of two parts:
+  - Human readable ID (e.g., `PRO-1`) or `NEW` for unsaved features
+  - Feature title (sanitized for filesystem compatibility)
+  - Example: `PRO-1 User Authentication.md`
+- **File Content**: Contains the complete description text from the feature's Description field
+- **File Format**: Standard Markdown (.md) file
+- **Download**: File is automatically offered for download by the browser

+**Use Cases:**
+- Creating documentation for features
+- Sharing feature specifications with team members
+- Backing up feature descriptions
+- Integrating feature data into external documentation systems

 ### Feature Dialog

 The feature editing dialog provides a user-friendly interface for creating and editing features.